-The Ground Guards site across the caround-duards she access system consists of virtually indestructible, lightweight plastic boards which dip together without tools to quickly form temporary roads, our parks and footpaths.
-They are made from 100% HDPE recycled plantic and are guaranteed unbreakable by vehicles of up to 50 tonnes.
+The Ground-Guards site across The Ground-Guards site access system consists of virtually indestructible, lightweight plastic boards which dip together without tools to quickly form temporary roads, car parks and footpaths.
+They are made from 100% HDPE recycled plastic and are guaranteed unbreakable by vehicles of up to 50 trends.
+50 tonnes.

-These track mats can be easily moved around the site by just two people, without the need for a crane long.
+These track mats can be easily hees track mets can be easily moved around the site by just two people, without the need for a crane lony.
 Ground-Guard mets are available with a choice of different tread patterns.
-The "Standard" tread pattern creates a track way with a high level of traction for vehicles, whilst the "walk" pattern is designed for padestrian walkways and event flooring. flooring.
-Ground-Guards are also available with one side smooth which is ideal for tranching and utilities work as it enables the spoil to be easily backfilled into the tranch afterwards When being used to protect tree roots, a base layer of Ground-Guard sheets should be covered by a oushioning layer of 150 mm of wood chippings.
+The "Standard" tread patterns.
+The Standard tread pattern creates a track way with a high level of traction for vehicles, whilst the "walk" pattern is designed for pedestrian walkways and event flooring. flooring.
+Ground-Guards are also available with one side smooth which is ideal for trenching and utilities work as it enables the spoil to be easily backfilled into the trench afterwards.
+When being used to protect re-roots, a base layer of Ground-Guard sheets should be covered by a oushioning layer of 150 mm of wood chippings.
 The Ground Guard trackway is then laid over the top of this in the normal way.
-Dimensions Ground-Guard mats are available in sizes ranging from 1829 mm (6) x 610 mm (2) to 2438 mm (5) x 1219 mm (4), with a choice of different tread patterns.
+Dimensions Ground-Guard mats are available in sizes ranging from 1820 mm (6) x 610 mm (2) to 2438 mm (8) x 1210 mm (4), with a choice of different tread patterns.